GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step5.md

           command: npm test
 </pre>

 The comments in the config.yml file are explanatory as to what each step is for.
-The process is again the same, as it pulls down a Docker image for the build and executes, checkouts the code to the default working directory, installs the project dependencies and run the tests.
+The process is again the same, as it pulls down a Docker image for the build to execute, checkouts the code to the default working directory, installs the project dependencies and run the tests.

 Navigate in the project directory, and create a `.circleci`{{action}} directory where we will put the config file.